Truck Accident Statistics

 Loaded Tractor-Trailers Require Up to 40% More Space to Stop

 One of the challenges of being a large truck driver is that the vehicles are somewhat more prone to accidents, but you have less time to react.
 This is primarily due to the size and weight of trucks.
 With loaded tractor-trailers, 40% more space is needed for them to come to a stop compared to passenger vehicles.
 This means that the drivers should be extremely focused at all times as they have less time to react.

 Tractor-Trailer Trucks Cause 46% more Fatalities Compared to Single Unit Trucks

 The weight and size of a vehicle significantly affect its maneuverability and stability.
 This is why trucks are more susceptible to accidents than passenger vehicles.
 This observation is also evident among different-sized trucks.
 In comparison with single-unit trucks, tractor-trailer trucks contributed 46% more fatalities in 2018.

 What’s Next After an Accident Involving a Large Truck

-At Munley Law, we have a team of attorneys with decades of experience with accidents involving large trucks.
+At Munley Law Personal Injury Attorneys, we have a team of truck accident lawyers with decades of experience with accidents involving large trucks.
 Reach out to us today for a free consultation on how best to proceed with your case.